RobertoSaback/ZeChallenge/README.md

 ## Why-Python

 Python is object-oriented and functional.
 It lets programmers decide if functions or classes are better for the needs at hand.
 This is awesome for test automation because:<br>
-* stateless functions avoid side effects and
+* stateless functions avoid side effects
 * Simple syntax for those functions make them readable.
 * Matches very well with the command line, the entire test automation workflow can be driven from the command line
 * Easy to learn (looks like english)